 Guanacaste gets extremely dry and hot during January – April so if you’re seeking shelter from the heat, head to Catarata Llanos de Cortes.
 It’s an oasis in the desert, literally!

-This waterfall has gotten more popular the past few years and they are now building a hotel, restaurant and more facilities to make it more easily accessible.
 With a large pool that gets shallow enough to stand under the water during dry season, it’s the best way to cool off in the dry tropical rain forest.

 Catarata Llanos de Cortes is in Bagaces, about a 25 minute from Liberia.
 It’s one of the best day trips from Playas del Coco.

 Guanacaste – Catarata La Cangreja

 Catarata La Cangreja is one of the least visited waterfalls in Costa Rica and is one of our favorites.
 It’s located inside the Las Pailas sector of the Rincon de la Vieja National Park and is about a 3.5 kilometer hike from the park entrance.